-Hermitage Dairy, owned by Stuart and Sarah Crosthwaite, is a 389ha property located at Kergunyah South in North-east Victoria.
 Having been in the Crosthwaite family for 140 years, Stuart is the fifth generation to operate the farm.

-With its climate, abundant river flats and irrigation water, Hermitage Dairy has the capacity to grow significant quantities of irrigated forages over Summer, making it very suitable for Spring-calving, while wet Winter conditions make it less suitable for Autumn-calving.

-Stuart's father, over his custodianship of the farm, had lasered 115ha, upgraded the dairy and progressively grown the Spring-calving herd to be one of the largest herds in the district.
-Stuart returned to the farm in 2006 with Sarah on a basic lease arrangement before a family succession plan was developed and implemented with the help of a rural financial counsellor in 2008.
+With its climate, abundant river flats and irrigation water, Hermitage Dairy has the capacity to grow significant quantities of irrigated forages over summer, making it very suitable for spring calving, while wet winter conditions make it less suitable for autumn calving.
+Over his custodianship of the farm, Stuart's father had lasered 115ha, upgraded the dairy, and progressively grown the spring calving herd to be one of the largest herds in the district.
+Stuart returned to the farm in 2006 with Sarah on a basic lease arrangement before a family succession plan was developed and implemented with the help of a succession planning professional in 2008.